 Gerasa and Gedara were cities to the southeast between the Sea of Galilee and the Dead Sea.
 They were a part of what was known as the Decapolis (ten cities) and this area was on the east side of the Jordan River.
 Gad (one of the twelve tribes) had chosen the wrong side of the Jordan when God had given His people the promised land.

-When Jesus got out of the boat, a man with an evil spirit came from the tombs to meet him.
+As soon as he disembarked, a man with an unclean spirit came out of the burial caves to meet him.

 Jesus was met by a demon-possessed man when He got out of the boat.
 In chapter four, He had demonstrated His authority over the earth (nature) when He calmed the storm on the sea.
 Now, we are introduced to a man that was used to living among the dead.
 This would have been considered an unclean place by the Jews and yet this man lived there.

-This man lived in the tombs, and no one could bind him any more, not even with a chain.
-For he had often been chained hand and foot, but he tore the chains apart and broke the irons on his feet.
-No one was strong enough to subdue him.
-Night and day among the tombs and in the hills he would cry out and cut himself with stones.
+He lived in the burial caves; and no one could keep him tied up, not even with a chain.
+He had often been chained hand and foot, but he would snap the chains and break the irons off his feet, and no one was strong enough to control him.
+Night and day he wandered among the graves and through the hills, howling and gashing himself with stones.

 We see that this man displayed superhuman strength as he would break the chains that were used to bind him.
 That is a good reminder of the fact that, just because power is demonstrated, it does not mean that it is of God.
 This is the same thing that happened in the days before the flood as people like this were "the heroes of old, men of renown" (see Genesis 6).
 We also see two characteristics of a man that is possessed by demons.
 The first is the fact that he is restless as we see with this man and the fact that he cried out night and day.
 This restlessness (lack of peace) is not of God.
 The second characteristic that we see is an attempt to hurt himself and we are reminded that the devil's purpose is to kill and destroy.

-When he saw Jesus from a distance, he ran and fell on his knees in front of him.
-He shouted at the top of his voice, 'What do you want with me, Jesus, Son of the Most High God?
-Swear to God that you won't torture me!'
-For Jesus had said to him, 'Come out of this man, you evil spirit!'
+Seeing Yeshua from a distance, he ran and fell on his knees in front of him and screamed at the top of his voice, "What do you want with me, Yeshua, Son of God Ha`Elyon?
+I implore you in God's name!
+Don't torture me!"
+For Yeshua had already begun saying to him, "Unclean spirit, come out of this man!"

 This man ran to Jesus and worshiped as he fell to his knees and even tried to speak but the demon took over his voice.
 In this, we once again see Satan trying to imitate the things of God as, in this case, he is imitating the indwelling of the Holy Spirit.